Trump and DeSantis jab at each other on campaign trail in 1st dueling appearances as 2024 candidates

 “I’m glad Republicans are holding the line and committed to New Hampshire,” DeSantis said.

-He used a similar line tailored to the local voters when acknowledging that New Hampshire, like Florida, does not collect personal income taxes.
-“You’ve got this one little outpost in New England that’s holding the line,” he said.

-In addition to Laconia, DeSantis’ New Hampshire tour included stops in Rochester, Salem and later Manchester.
-He planned to campaign Friday in South Carolina, another prominent state on the presidential voting calendar.

-Matt Johnson, a 55-year-old consultant from Windham, New Hampshire, who attended the Salem event, said Trump and DeSantis present voters with a real choice but he liked that DeSantis “has proven he actually can get stuff done in government.”
+Matt Johnson, a 55-year-old consultant from Windham, New Hampshire, who attended DeSantis’ third event of the day in Salem, said Trump and DeSantis present voters with a real choice but he liked that DeSantis “has proven he actually can get stuff done in government.”

-“(Trump) talked a lot and he got some stuff done but he didn’t really get a lot of things done that he probably should have,” Johnson said.
-He added, “As for the cult of personality thing, I’ve had enough of that.”
+Trump “talked a lot and he got some stuff done but he didn’t really get a lot of things done that he probably should have,” Johnson said.
+“As for the cult of personality thing, I’ve had enough of that.”

-Trump, after appearing Wednesday night at a GOP legislative dinner in Des Moines, appeared Thursday morning at one of the twice-monthly breakfasts of a conservative club at a restaurant in Urbandale.
-The Westside Conservative Breakfast events are a long-standing stop for Republican candidates for all levels of elected office, including presidential hopefuls.

-The former president also had lunch with faith leaders and later addressed several hundred activists and supporters.
-Thursday afternoon, he was set to participate in a town hall with Sean Hannity being taped in the Des Moines suburb of Clive.
-It will air at 9 p.m.
-Thursday on Fox News.
+But Walter Kirsch, 64, of Warner, New Hampshire, said Republicans must realize that, despite being “gruff” at times, Trump will ultimately be the party’s nominee in 2024.
+Warner, who was among several dozen supporters waving Trump flags outside a DeSantis event Thursday evening in Manchester, said he hoped DeSantis “will think about what he’s doing and bow out of this and give it to the man who’s earned it.”

+“Ron DeSantis has been doing an amazing job in Florida.
+He should stay there.
+I feel he may be destroying his political career,” Kirsch said.

 As Trump and DeSantis make their pitch to GOP voters, the Republican presidential field is shaping up to become even more crowded.